Kelvinskell/newsread/README.md

  - News service

 ### Frontend Service
-The Frontend microservice of this application is responsible for displaying the home page.
+The Frontend microservice of this application is responsible for displaying the home page and directing users to the Login Service.

 This service runs on port 5000